PLCnext/EdgeDevices/FW_2022/Code/Node-RED_Examples/1_OPCUA_Demo.md

 ![UA_TagnodeConfig2](../../images/UA_TagnodeConfig2.JPG)

 3. Configure the OPC UA Client node
-Configure the "OPC UA Client" node and set the same "Endpoint" and "Topic" and Security settings.
+Configure the "OPC UA Client" node and set the same "Endpoint" and "Topic" and Security settings. <br>

 4. Configure the "InfluxDB Batch Insert" node.
 Set up your organisation and bucket-name as you have [configured it in InfluxDB](../Influx2/Influx_Configuration.md) <br>